Skip to main content

 Optional essay competition

-Students who wish to explore an AKC series in more depth are invited to write an essay at the end of the series.
+Students who wish to explore an AKC theme in more depth are invited to write an essay at the end of the series.
 Essay questions will be released at the end of each term, and the best essays in each Faculty will receive an AKC prize.
 Students who enter the essay competition may also receive a Dean's Commendation in recognition of their commitment to the AKC programme.

 Catch-up weeks and mitigating circumstances